laosrb/me/README.md

 ## Notes

 - The API client (`src/api/base44Client.js`) is currently a mock implementation for local development.
-Replace it with your actual API client when ready.
+Replace it with actual API client when ready.
 - Update resume URL in `src/Pages/Resume.jsx` when you have your resume file.
 - Customize contact information in `src/components/about/ContactSection.jsx` and `src/Layout.jsx`.